KonstantinBurkin/Vaccination_rates/README.md

 - The vaccination rates were examined, cleaned and plotted for each country and continent.
 - The vaccination trends were obtained.
     - Two approaches were implemented: sigmoid-like curve fitting and ARIMA.
-    - Sigmoid-like curve fitting perfectly explained the historical trend, however was "" for trend prediction
+    - Sigmoid-like curve fitting perfectly explained the historical trend, however was unsuitable for trend prediction
     - ARIMA was perfect for recent data trend extrapolation, however it was impossible to model saturation and trend was linear.
     - Other counties were not analyzed due to lack of data.